THE STAND ALONE SESSIONS

 The understandings in the paragraph above are what allow me to help parents in situations that have felt utterly hopeless and impossible to them.

-The Parent-Centric approach places the keys to change in the parent’s hands and in the power of the relationship.
+The Parent-Centric approach build's on your strengths as a parent, and places the keys to change in the your hands and in the power of the relationship.
 It’s rooted in ‘understanding what your child’s behavior is telling you' so you can respond effectively.

 Child-Centric approaches place the keys to change in the child’s hands.
 They’re rooted in ‘trying to get your kid to do what you want them to do’ and often use techniques that utilize rewards and consequences to motivate a child’s behavior, even though these techniques are not effective with stresssensitive kids and can negatively affect their self-esteem.

 What is No-Yell™ Parenting?

 First - It's not about never yelling!
 It is a parenting approach to provide parent-centric solutions to improving child behavior.
 Think of it like a parenting GPS, the guiding principles of which are grounded in brain science and the dynamics of family relationships.
 It sets you up to make effective parenting choices about all different situations and nurture a relationship with your child that will take you through the teen years and beyond.

 The 7 Principles of Parent-Centric parenting are as follows:

 Connection matters more than perfection.